NRT-DSEER/intro-programming-2021/README.md

 2) `cd` into a directory that you want all of your bootcamp materials to live.
 3) Type `git clone https://github.com/NRT-DSEER/intro-programming-2021.git`
 4) Type `cd intro-programming-2021`
 5) You're all set up!
-To start using notebooks, type `cd notebooks` and then type `jupyter notebook` which should open a new tab in your default browser, and print a bunch of random stuff in your terminal.
+To start using notebooks, type `cd notebooks` and then type `jupyter notebook`
+6) This should open a new tab in your default browser and print a bunch of stuff in your terminal.
+7) In the new tab that was just opened in your browser, click the notebook for the day of the course that you are on.
+For the first day, open "Day1_Setup.ipynb" and follow the instructions in that notebook to make sure you followed all the steps correctly.
-6) Each day, start class by going into your bootcamp repo directory (`cd intro-programming-2021`) and typing `git pull`
+8) Each day, start class by going into your bootcamp repo directory (`cd intro-programming-2021`) and typing `git pull`.
+Then follow steps 5-7

 ## Directory Structure:
 `data` holds data